codebounty/codebounty/readme.md

 4. Install dependencies for node-canvas, please check out [node-canvas wiki](https://github.com/LearnBoost/node-canvas/wiki)

+5. Install Bitcoin and put this in your bitcoin.conf file:

+        rpcuser=oldgregg
+        rpcpassword=4Mr7LjcTbx66DpVvzkA93AvJesx6HpSY4974CXn57TXZ
+        testnet=1
+        server=1

+Check out [Bitcoin.org](http://bitcoin.org/en/download) for the Bitcoin binaries, and check out the [Bitcoin wiki](https://en.bitcoin.it/wiki/Data_directory) for information on how to find your bitcoin.conf file.

 ###Run Project

 1. Start meteor project (this will also install meteorite packages)